VOLTTRON/volttron/docs/source/developing-volttron/developing-agents/agent-development-walk-through.rst

    permissions, etc.) and sample configuration

 VOLTTRON uses *pytest* as a framework for executing tests.
 All unit tests should be based on the *pytest* framework.
-For instructions on writing unit and integration tests with *pytest*, refer to the :doc:`Writing-Agent-Tests` documentation.
+For instructions on writing unit and integration tests with *pytest*, refer to the :ref:`Writing Agent Tests <Writing-Agent-Tests>` documentation.

 *pytest* is not installed with the distribution by default.
 To install py.test and it's dependencies execute the
 following: